mr19331/snix-snax/README.md

 ​       [Python + Flask](https://flask.palletsprojects.com/en/1.1.x/)

 -  The project uses **Flask** as a lightweight WSGI  ( *Web Server Gateway Interface*) web application framework .
-It contains Werkzeug and Jinja and has become one of the most popular *Python* web application frameworks
+Flask includes  Werkzeug and the powerful Jinja templating language and is  one of the most popular *Python* web application frameworks

 ​       [MongoDB](https://www.mongodb.com/)